vizydrop/vizydrop.github.io/vizydrop/home.md

 In essence, Vizydrop's <a href="#" data-toggle="tooltip" data-original-title="{{site.data.vizydrop.vizydrop_glossary.hermione}}">Hermione</a> applications gallery service acts as a proxy between other Vizydrop services and the third party provider with some added logic for account and filter storage and validation.

-## Survey of features

-Some of the more prominent features of this theme include the following:

-* Bootstrap framework
-* Sidebar for table of contents
-* Top navigation bar with drop-down menus
-* PDF generation (through Prince XML utility)
-* Build scripts to automate the workflow
-* Notes, tips, and warning information notes
-* A nifty system for creating links to different pages
-* Tags for alternative nativation
-* Content sharing across projects
-* Emphasis on pages, not posts
-* Relative (rather than absolute) link structure, so you can push the outputs anywhere and easily view them

-I'm using this theme for my documentation projects, building about 20 different outputs for various products, versions, languages, and audiences from the same set of files.
-This single sourcing requirement has influenced how I constructed this theme.

-For more discussion about the available features, see {{site.data.vizydrop.vizydrop_urls.vizydrop_supported_features.link}}.

-## Getting started

-To get started, see these three topics:

-1. {{site.data.vizydrop.vizydrop_urls.vizydrop_getting_started.link}}
-2. {{site.data.vizydrop.vizydrop_urls.vizydrop_configuration_settings.link}}
-3. {{site.data.vizydrop.vizydrop_urls.vizydrop_adding_new_projects.link}}